Last Updated on July 21, 2021 by Admin

 - Building Information Modelling (BIM) Free Online Course

-This course focuses on the development of data science skills for professionals specifically in the built environment sector.
+This course focuses on developing data science skills for professionals, specifically in the built environment sector.
 It targets architects, engineers, construction, and facilities managers with little or no previous programming experience.

 An introduction to data science skills is given in the context of the building life cycle phases.
 Participants will use large, open data sets from the design, construction, and operations of buildings to learn and practice data science techniques.

 Essentially this course is designed to add new tools and skills to supplement spreadsheets.
-Major technical topics include data loading, processing, visualization, and basic machine learning using the Python programming language, the Pandas data analytics, and sci-kit learn machine learning libraries, and the web-based Colaboratory environment.
+Major technical topics include data loading, processing, visualization, and essential machine learning using the Python programming language, the Pandas data analytics, construction analytics, sci-kit learn machine learning libraries, and the web-based Colaboratory environment.

 In addition, the course will provide numerous learning paths for various built environment-related tasks to facilitate further growth.enroll for free